Unthrottled/blog/_posts/2017-04-23-Startup-CDI.md

     20:13:18,781 INFO  [org.jboss.as] (MSC service thread 1-2) WFLYSRV0050: WildFly Full 10.1.0.Final (WildFly Core 2.2.0.Final) stopped in 51ms
     *** JBossAS process (57) received TERM signal ***

+Where:

-Where `20:13:18,757 ERROR [stderr] (MSC service thread 1-7) Enterprise Singleton Bean Doing Cleanup Work before shutdown!` was outputted to standard error (to help distinguish it in the command prompt) when the `@PreDestroy` method was invoked on the Startup Singleton bean.
+    20:13:18,757 ERROR [stderr] (MSC service thread 1-7) Enterprise Singleton Bean Doing Cleanup Work before shutdown!

+ was outputted to standard error (to help distinguish it in the command prompt) when the `@PreDestroy` method was invoked on the Startup Singleton bean.

 This tells us that our Singleton Bean was created on application startup and was able to do work!